 At high IAS the airbrakes are effective, even when in the MID position, but below about 300 knots their effectiveness decreases until at approach speed their effect is negligible.
 At high mach numbers their use causes increased buffeting with little deceleration.
-The use of FULL airbrakes causes noticeable buffeting over most of the speed range, becoming more marked near the limited speed for its use.
-(See Pt.
-II, Ch.
+The use of FULL airbrake causes noticeable buffeting over most of the speed range, becoming more marked near the limiting speed for its use.
+(See Part II, Chap.
 2).